ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2017092900]
+- Refactored the javascript to remove all but two lint warnings
+- Updated documentation in the php files to remove code pre-check warnings

 [2017092801]
 - Correct function call when drawing checkboxes from append() to appendChild(), which the latest versions of Chrome and Firefox are fault-tolerant of, whereas